 What about Northern Ireland?

-We are awaiting confirmation but is appears ‘trusted traders’ eg supermarkets may be able to self certify lower risk goods for NI consumption only for a 3 month period.
-OVs will still need to certify fresh meat and meat preparations.
-Sausages, burgers etc will be permitted chilled for 6 months.
-The movement assistance scheme may help with OV costs.
+‘Trusted traders’ eg supermarkets may be able to self certify lower risk goods for NI consumption only until 30/09/21.
+OVs will still need to certify ‘prohibited and restricted goods’ eg EU origin fresh meat, and any meat preparations, sausages, burgers etc will be permitted chilled until 30/06/21 The movement assistance scheme may help with OV costs.

 What will we need an EHC to export?